-The Prosser Wine Network About Us
+Prosser Wine About Us

 Direct From the Source

 Southeastern Washington is one of the most fertile and productive regions in the world.
-60+ different grape varieties are grown in the area including Washington’s “Big Five” – Cabernet Sauvignon, Syrah, Merlot, Riesling, and Chardonnay.
-Growers don’t just experiment with “other” varieties, here – they excel at growing Mouvedré, Malbec, Sangiovese, Tempranillo, Viognier, and Chenin Blanc.
+More than 60 grape varieties are grown in the area including Washington’s “Big Five” – Cabernet Sauvignon, Syrah, Merlot, Riesling, and Chardonnay.
+Our growers excel at also growing Mouvedré, Malbec, Sangiovese, Tempranillo, Viognier, and Chenin Blanc.

 As a supplier of premium grapes to the rest of the state, many of Washington’s icon brands source grapes from the rolling hills surrounding Prosser.
 Premium wine grapes and other Prosser-area crops contribute more than $3,000,000,000 of annual revenue to Washington’s economy.

 And there is more.
 World-class vinifera research occurs at nearby Washington State University’s Irrigated Agriculture Research and Extension Center (IAREC) on the north side of the Yakima River, just minutes from downtown Prosser.
 Dr. Walter Clore, affectionately dubbed “The Father of Washington Wine,” spent a lifetime of meticulous wine grape research at IAREC, assuring Washington farmers that they could grow a premium product and produce fine wine.